tsgates/arch-wiki-markdown/wiki/Snapwm.md

 Xlib is all that is required.
 To install it, do:

-    $make
+    $ make
-    #make install
+    # make install
-    $make clean
+    $ make clean

-> Alternative Method
+> Alternative method

 Instead of actually installing it system-wide as above, you can simply run make and then copy the executable to somewhere in your path, like ~/bin for example.
-You can then run it the same way(exec snapwm) on a per user basis.
+You can then run it the same way (exec snapwm) on a per user basis.

 > Dmenu